 rb_build_varbinary(bin_str)

-The input argument is a VARBINARY string.
+The input parameter is a varbinary string.

 SELECT rb_to_string(rb_build_varbinary(x'0100'));